 Julie's communication classes at BGSU were great preparation for her transition into the workforce by allowing her to grow relationships with customers and maintain continuous strong communications internally at her company.

 More About Our Alumni

-The Department of Communication has over 10,000 alumni across the nation and globe, serving in a variety of career fields.
+The Communication program has over 10,000 alumni across the nation and globe, serving in a variety of career fields.
 Many work in career paths such as advertising and promotions, public relations, consumer affairs, corporate training, corporate sales, corporate planning, human resources, crisis management, strategic planning and communication, development communication, event planning, personnel management, fundraising, community relations, environmental affairs, employee relations, media relations, and many other careers where communication skills are essential.

 Graduates with a major in communication move easily into for profit, nonprofit, and governmental organizations.
 We maintain a database with information about our graduates.
 The experiences of our alumni provide ample evidence that majoring in communication is an important basis for moving onto a productive and profitable career path.
 For example, our alumni have established careers working with the Speaker's Bureau and Pentagon in Washington D.C., the Atlanta Braves, Coca-Cola Corporation, Mahalo Daily in Los Angeles, WTWH Media/Design World Magazine, many work in various capacities in education institutions such as the Ohio University, Loyola University Chicago, University of Nevada, College of Wooster, Illinois State University or Tallahassee Community College.
 We have many who work in various organizations as CEOs, account executives, attorneys, patent advocates, civic affairs specialists, government relations specialists, media specialists, investor specialists, community relations specialists, academic advisors, spokespeople, researchers, consultants, volunteer coordinators and other similar capacities.